The Essental Yacht Charter Guide

 Where can we get away from it all on our BVI charter?

-For those who love to explore by sail, the British Virgin Islands offer so much Continue Reading...
+For those who love to explore by sail, the British Virgin Islands offer so much.
+Beyond the popular moorings you will call at for provisioning and the nightlife, lie peaceful anchorages, untouched beaches and wildlife-rich bays that reward you for going a little further.
+Continue Reading...

 Where is the British Virgin Islands' sailing charter base?

-The main BVI sailing charter base is at Wickhams Cay II Marina in Road Town Continue Reading...
+The main sailing charter base in the British Virgin Islands is located at Wickhams Cay II Marina in Road Town, Tortola.
+This is the central hub for most charter departures and home to several major operators.
+Continue Reading...

 What are the best air connections to the British Virgin Islands from USA and Europe?

-Here are some of the best air connections to the British Virgin Islands Continue Reading...
+Here are some of the best air connections to the British Virgin Islands (BVI) from the USA and Europe (effective June 2025): Continue Reading...

 The Sail Connections Guarantee